Good Food Local

 Director, Rice Marketing

-Rice Marketing look forward to continuing their work with Councils, Wholesalers and Convenience Store Retailers to build the Good Food Retail programme for ALL in 2025
+Rice Marketing continue their work with Councils, Wholesalers, Suppliers and Convenience Store Retailers to build the GOOD FOOD RETAIL network, a movement for change that benefits ALL

 Convenience is a key determinant of the food we eat.
 For families living on lower incomes, the only available options are often local convenience stores, which have significantly fewer healthy, affordable options than supermarkets, stocking confectionery, alcohol and fizzy drinks.